keapgeek/laravel-keap/README.md

 //To access the campaigns
 Keap::campaign();

-//To manage the Oauth tokens
-Keap::token();

 ```

 The methods of the Keap Facade allow you to automatically call the API endpoints.

-A list of all the available methods are can be found in the [Laravel Keap API Docs](https://www.laravelkeap.com/docs/api?utm_source=github&utm_medium=repository&utm_campaign=readme)
+A list of all the available methods are can be found in the [Laravel Keap API Docs](https://www.laravelkeap.com/docs?utm_source=github&utm_medium=repository&utm_campaign=readme)

 ## Testing